Python Lesson 8: Machine Learning

 i+=1

-However it is much more convenient to separate our original in two sets, training and test sets, selected both in a random way.
+However it is much more convenient to split our original dataset into two sets, the training and the test sets, selecting elements in a random way.
+In this case we use half the data for training and the other half for testing.

 from sklearn.model_selection import train_test_split